Beer4Ever83/ipytv/README.md

 ### The `doctor` module

 Internet-sourced IPTV playlists, often contain a number of format errors.
-This module wants to address some common errors.
+This module aims to detect and fix some of these errors.

 The module contains three classes, each with its own scope: